 This romantic comedy movie is set in London, and it tells the story of a young Indian girl, Jess, who loves to play soccer.
 However, her traditional Indian parents want her to do what every other girl does; cook and get married.

-They forbid Jess from playing soccer and she is torn between her love for football and obligation to her parents.
+They forbid Jess from playing soccer and she is torn between her love for football and her obligation to her parents.
 With no one to talk to, she confides in the picture of David Beckham hanging on the wall in her room.

 Fortunately, she meets Jules who encourages her to try out for the local women’s football team and also introduces her to the local coach, Joe who later becomes Jess’ love interest much later in the movie